 As of 2018, the KHRC has already provided more than $864,000 in down payment assistance grants to homebuyers across the state.

-To be eligible, applicants must be a first-time homebuyer or anyone who hasn’t owned a home in the last three years.
-Income is a major factor too – homebuyers must have an income at or below 80% of their area’s median.
+To be eligible, applicants must be first-time homebuyers or anyone who hasn’t owned a home in the last three years.
+Income is a major factor too – homebuyers must have an income at or below 80 percent of their area’s median.
 You can obtain income limits for each county here.
-You are responsible for at least 2% and up to 10% your home’s purchase price.
+You are responsible for at least 2 percent and up to 10 percent of your home’s purchase price.

 The program has no credit score requirements, but you’ll need to secure a first mortgage on your own.
-The KHRC has a list of approved lenders you can work with in each county.
+The KHRC has a list of approved lenders you can work with within each county.

 Kansas Housing Assistance Program

-The Kansas Housing Assistance Program helps homebuyers secure a 30-year fixed-rate mortgage at a lower interest with a down payment assistance grant – up to 5% of the home’s purchase price.
+The Kansas Housing Assistance Program helps homebuyers secure a 30-year fixed-rate mortgage at a lower interest with a down payment assistance grant – up to 5 percent of the home’s purchase price.

-The program is available to first-time homebuyers and repeat homebuyers who meet the criteria above.
+The program is available to first-time and repeat homebuyers who meet the criteria above.